thePrivateerXYZ/Windows-10-Auto-Setup/README.md

 # Windows 10 Auto Setup
-A collection of scripts and files that help automate the setup of a new Windows 10 instance
+A collection of scripts and files that help automate the setup of a new Windows 10 instance via sysprep.

 ## Tools Used
 - WSIM
+- Sysprep
 - Windows 10 Sophia Script

 ## Contents